-We have a useful diagram and explanation later.
+We have a useful diagram and explanation later which will help show how they work.

 Pressure relief valves especially come into the equation when someone has a boiler pressure dropping causing it to turn off and central heating not to work.
 In such situations people sometimes find themselves needing to top up their boiler pressure in order to get it working again.